-The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net loss per share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-At March 31, 2019, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in the earnings of the Company.
+At March 31, 2020, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in our earnings.
 As a result, diluted loss per share is the same as basic loss per share for the period presented.